July Challenge: Christmas in July

-We’re not sure who coined the phrase “Christmas in July,” but it’s a good thing they did.
+We’re not sure who coined the phrase Christmas in July, but we’re glad they did.

 That phrase reminds us to plan for Christmas five months before it gets here.
 Too many people wait until December to buy gifts.
 With no money saved, they turn to credit cards in a panic and then end up paying for Christmas until next April.
 Have you ever been there?

 It’s much easier to get ready for the holiday season little by little.
 You just need to know where to start.
 Here are five ways you can get a jump on Christmas—in July.

 1. Save a monthly amount.
 Determine the total you want to spend on Christmas gifts and divide it by five.
 For example, if your budget is $1,000, you’ll save $200 a month for five months.
 You can build this savings plan right into your EveryDollar budget by creating a fund using EveryDollar on your desktop.
 It’s easy!
 Pair this with a Christmas budget, and you can spend December at the mall people-watching (or avoiding it altogether).